AI-powered mechanisms as judges: Breaking ties in chess: The empirical summary and the computation method

+Many elite tournaments, including the world chess championship as mentioned earlier, use Armageddon as a final tiebreaker.
+Most recently, the Armageddon tiebreaker was used in the 2022 US Women Chess Championship when Jennifer Yu and Irina Krush both tied for the first place, scoring each 9 points out of 13.
+Both players made big blunders in the Armageddon game; Irina Krush made an illegal move under time pressure and eventually lost the game and the championship.

+Table~\ref{table:Krush-Yu-TPLV} presents the cumulative TPLVs of Irina Krush and Jennifer Yu in the 2022 US Women Chess Championship.
+More specifically, Fig~\ref{fig:Krush-Yu} illustrates their TPLVs for each round/game.
+According to our TPLV-based tiebreak method, Irina Krush would have been the US champion because she played a significantly better chess in the tournament according to Stockfish: Irina Krush's games were about two pawn-units better on average than Jennifer Yu's.

-\subsection{World chess championship 2018: Carlsen vs. Caruana}
+\subsection{World Chess Championship 2018: Carlsen vs. Caruana}

-As highlighted before, Magnus Carlsen offered a draw in a better position against Fabiano Caruana in the last classical game in their world championship match in 2018.
+Magnus Carlsen offered a draw in a better position against Fabiano Caruana in the last classical game in their world championship match in 2018.
 This was because Carlsen was a much better player in rapid/blitz time-control than his opponent.
 Indeed, he won the rapid tiebreaks convincingly with a score of 3-0.
 Note that Carlsen made the best decision given the championship match, but due to the tiebreak system his decision was not the best (i.e., manipulation-proof) in the particular game.
-As we will show later, our AI-based tiebreak format better aligns these incentives.
-Note also that the situation would be very different if Carlsen would guarantee winning the championship with a draw in the last game.
-In that case, the incentive compatibility issue is not created by the tiebreak mechanism but by (i) the scoring system that gives a strictly positive point to a draw, and (ii) the fact that the value of world championship is much greater than the value of winning a game.
-We do not think that it is desirable and practicable to avoid such scenarios in part because the value of winning the world championship title is huge.
-That being said, offering extra cash prizes to the winner of each game can help incentivize players to win the games as well.
-For these reasons, our tiebreaking mechanisms intentionally do not rule out the aforementioned scenarios.
+This is related to the notion of strategyproofness that is often used in social choice, voting systems, mechanism design, and sports and competitive games; though, formal definition of strategyproofness varies depending on the context.
+For a selective literature, see, e.g., \cite{elkind2005,faliszewski2010,li2017,kendall2017,vong2017,aziz2018,brams2018c,dagaev2018,csato2019,pauly2013,chater2021,guyon2022,csato2022quantifying,csato2023b}.

 Carlsen, of course, knew what he was doing when he offered a draw.
 During the post-game interview, he said ``My approach was not to unbalance the position at that point'' \cite{carlsen2018}.
-Indeed, in our opinion Carlsen would not have offered a draw in their last game under TPLV-based scoring system because he was already doing better in terms of having a lower TPLV than Caruana.
+Indeed, in our opinion, Carlsen would not have offered a draw in their last game under the TPLV-based tiebreaking system because his TPLV was already lower in this game than Caruana's.